dagger/dagger/RELEASING.md

 git commit -s -m "chore: bump dependencies to $ENGINE_VERSION"
 ```

-- [ ] Push and open the PR as a draft, and capture the PR number:
+- [ ] Push to `dagger/dagger` - we need access to secrets that PRs coming from forks will not have.
+Open the PR as a draft and capture the PR number:

 ```console
 gh pr create --draft --title "chore: prep for v0.13.7" --body "" | tee /tmp/prep-pr.txt